jdelia/genesis-communities-cpt/README.md

 ## Description

 This plugin adds a Community Custom Post Type to a Genesis Child theme, similar to the one in the [Winning Agent Pro theme by Carrie Dils](http://savvyjackiedesigns.com/go/winning-agent-theme).
 You can change the name of the custom post type and the name of the slug, making this a very versatile plugin.
-Easily rename it to Portfolio, Projects, Towns, Cities, Neighborhoods, etc. Includes a widget to display your custom post type and lots of sorting options.
+Easily rename it to Portfolio, Projects, Towns, Cities, Neighborhoods, etc. Includes a widget to display your custom post type.

+Read more about why I wrote this plugin along with examples here: [Genesis Communities CPT Plugin](http://savvyjackiedesigns.com/genesis-communities-cpt-plugin/)

 ## Requirements